The benefits and misconceptions of strength training

 - “I don’t want to get too bulky.”

-- A common concern for many but one that rarely occurs.
-More often than not, when individuals start adding lean body mass they start becoming more defined and “toned”, which is simply some combination of a reduction in body fat mass and an increase in lean body mass.
+- A common concern for many but one that rarely occurs at the type of workouts we do at Camp Gladiator.
+More often than not, when individuals start adding lean body mass from CG workouts they start becoming more defined and “toned”, which is simply some combination of a reduction in body fat mass and an increase in lean body mass.
 If at any point an individual feels they are putting on too much muscle, it’s very easy to slow progress down.